NCAS-CMS/cf-python/docs/source/tutorial.rst

 with the addition of extra methods that operate on its field construct elements.

-The following file type can be read:
+The following file types can be read:

 * All formats of netCDF3 and netCDF4 files (including `CFA-netCDF
   <http://www.met.reading.ac.uk/~david/cfa/0.4/index.html>`_ files)